Department of Employment and Labour Supervisor Training Class III

 All requirements are in accordance with the Department of Employment & Labour Supervisor Application Checklist.

-The prerequisite online theory must be completed prior to on-site assessment.
+Online theory must be completed before onsite supervisory assessment.

 Certification and Outcome

-On successful completion, candidates are prepared to progress as Learner Air Dive Supervisors – Class III in line with DoEL requirements.
+On successful completion, candidates are prepared to progress as Learner Air Dive Supervisors – Class III in accordance with Department of Employment & Labour requirements.

 Supporting Documents